mirkobunse/exp-util/README.md

 </dependencies>
 ```

-Have a look at the Scala and Java examples in `exp.util.example`!
+Take a look at the Scala and Java examples in `exp.util.example` to see how these
+utilities push your experimental setups.